 Equity release describes the various ways that homeowners can use their homes to generate income or capital lump sums while continuing to live there.
+These sums may affect your PC.
 There are a range of issues you need to take into account and Age UK recommends you take legal and financial advice if you are considering taking out a product.

-For example, think about the impact on any benefits you receive when taking out a product.
-Be aware of the possible impact on future entitlement.
+It is important to consider the impact of equity release on PC and any other benefits now and in the future.
 For more information, see factsheet 65, Equity release.